 1. Interior dropped soffits: Cap the soffit with rigid material, and air seal around the perimeter of the cap.
 If the soffit is located in a hard-to-access area, or along an exterior wall, consider dense-packing the soffit.
-When the soffit contains a non-IC rated light fixture, ensure any insulation will be kept at least 3 inches away from the top and sides of the fixture or obtain the homeowner's approval to replace with an IC rated or flush mount fixture.
+When the soffit contains a non-IC rated light fixture, ensure any insulation will be kept at least 3 inches away from the top and sides of the fixture or obtain the homeowner's approval to replace with an IC rated or flush mount ENERGY STAR[®] LED fixture designed to provide an airtight seal.
 ZPD sometimes reveals these areas do not leak.
 Consider testing prior to air sealing, and document based upon the test results the decision to seal or not seal.